sieve-project/sieve/docs/demo.md

 The following explains how Sonar detects a time-travel bug in [rabbitmq-operator](https://github.com/rabbitmq/cluster-operator).

 ### Prerequisite
 **Kind cluster is required**.
-Sonar tests the controller in a kind cluster, so kind needs to be installed for testing.
+Sonar tests the controller in a kind cluster.

 **The controller needs to be recompiled**.
-Some porting effort is required to use Sonar to test any controller.
+Sonar needs to instrument the `controller_runtime` and `client_go` libraries and rebuild the controller image.
+The instrumentation is automatically done.

-We have already ported [rabbitmq-operator](https://github.com/rabbitmq/cluster-operator) (as in https://github.com/xlab-uiuc/sonar/tree/main/test-rabbitmq-operator) and rebuilt the images.
+**Test workloads are required.** Sonar doesn't generate test workloads to run.
+Sonar can reuse any existing e2e test workload that doesn't perform cluster set up (Sonar will set up the cluster for testing).
+We also wrote some simple workloads for Sonar.

 ### Testing the controller with time travel config
 Now, let's test the rabbitmq-operator